-On February 27, 2023, the Corporation announced the proposed acquisition of all of the issued and outstanding common shares (the "Paycore Shares") of Paycore Minerals Inc. ("Paycore") pursuant to a statutory plan of arrangement under the Business Corporations Act (Ontario) (the "Paycore Arrangement").
-Paycore owns the FAD property, located in Eureka County, Nevada, located south of, and adjoining the Ruby Hill Project.
+On May 5, 2023, the Corporation completed the acquisition of all of the issued and outstanding common shares (the "Paycore Shares") of Paycore pursuant to a statutory plan of arrangement under the Business Corporations Act (Ontario) (the "Paycore Arrangement").
+Paycore owns the FAD Project, located in Eureka County, Nevada, located south of, and adjoining the Ruby Hill Project.

-Under the terms of the Paycore Arrangement: (i) holders of Paycore Shares (other than i-80 and any shareholder of Paycore that has validly exercised dissent rights under the Paycore Arrangement) will be entitled to receive 0.68 of a Common Share in exchange for each Paycore Share held immediately prior to the effective time of the Paycore Arrangement (the "Exchange Ratio"); (ii) each stock option of Paycore (each, a "Paycore Option") that remains outstanding immediately prior to the effective time of the Paycore Arrangement will be deemed exchanged for an option to purchase such number of Common Shares as is equal to the product obtained by multiplying the number of Paycore Shares underlying such Paycore Options by the Exchange Ratio; and (iii) each common share purchase warrant of Paycore (each, a "Paycore Warrant") that remains outstanding immediately prior to the effective time of the Paycore Arrangement will be exchanged for a warrant to purchase such number of Common Shares as is equal to the product obtained by multiplying the number of Paycore Shares underlying such Paycore Warrants by the Exchange Ratio.
+Pursuant to the Paycore Arrangement: (i) former holders of Paycore Shares (other than i-80) received 0.68 of a Common Share in exchange for each Paycore Share held immediately prior to the effective time of the Paycore Arrangement (the "Exchange Ratio"); (ii) each stock option of Paycore (each, a "Paycore Option") that was outstanding immediately prior to the effective time of the Paycore Arrangement was deemed to be exchanged for an option to purchase such number of Common Shares as is equal to the product obtained by multiplying the number of Paycore Shares underlying such Paycore Options by the Exchange Ratio; and (iii) each common share purchase warrant of Paycore (each, a "Paycore Warrant") that was outstanding immediately prior to the effective time of the Paycore Arrangement was exchanged for a warrant to purchase such number of Common Shares as is equal to the product obtained by multiplying the number of Paycore Warrant by the Exchange Ratio; and (iii)